How To Double The Number of Books You Read This Year

 1. Learn to speed read.
 I took an abbreviated speed reading course in junior high.
 15 years later I decided to recall the general idea and strategy.
 I’ve been working hard on the technique and its really paying off.
 I think there are a large number of courses available online or perhaps at a school in your area.
 You could even read a book about speed reading such as Breakthrough Rapid Reading

-2. Listen to audio books.
-This is generally a well known strategy.
+2. Listen to audiobooks.
+This is generally a well-known strategy.
 I no longer listen to music.
-In the car you may have an auxiliary input for your smartphone/MP3 player.
-If not you could purchase a cassette adapter or FM transmitter.
-The other wonderful thing about audio books is their availability.
-Many people associate a cost with audio book programs but your local library has audio books available to you as part of your membership.
-You can use your computer to import the discs to your MP3 player and off you go.
-If you want a quick downloadable solution try Audible and Get A Free Audiobook Download with a 14 Day Trial.
+In the car, you may have an auxiliary input for your smartphone/MP3 player or more likely you have some sort of Bluetooth option to pipe your phone's audio into your car speakers.
+The other wonderful thing about audiobooks is their availability.
+Many people associate a cost with audiobook programs but your local library has audiobooks available to you as part of your membership.
+Of course, CDs from the library are a bit antiquated so if you are willing to spend some money you should use Audible and Get A Free Audiobook Download with a 14 Day Trial.
 Choose from over 85,000 Titles.